2024 - 2025 High School Schedule

 Additional Supplies: safety glasses/goggles, scientific calculator, 1” binder, a package of 5 dividers (A folder to turn in homework will be provided)

 ***Note: There is an audiobook version of the textbook available.
-There are also recorded classes for each chapter on the Berean Builders website that are available as an extra resource if you feel your child may need more help with the mater
+There are also recorded classes for each chapter on the Berean Builders website that are available as an extra resource if you feel your child may need more help with the material.

 Biblical Literacy I